AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 <hr>

-**Note**: You can find the finished version of the code above [here](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Client-side_Web_APIs/Manipulating_Documents/window-resize-example.html), and see it running live [here](). <!-- GitHub page -->
+**Note**: You can find the finished version of the code above [here](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Client-side_Web_APIs/Manipulating_Documents/window-resize-example.html), and see it running live [here](https://andrewsrea.github.io/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/window-resize-example.html).

 <hr>

 ## Active learning: A dynamic shopping list

-To round off the article, we'd like to set you a little challenge--we want to make a simple shopping list example that allows you to dynamically add items to the list using a form input and button.
+To round off the article, we'd like to set you a little challenge -- we want to make a simple shopping list example that allows you to dynamically add items to the list using a form input and button.
 When you add an item to the input and press the button:

 * The item should appear in the list.
-* Each item should be given a button that can be pressed to delte that item off the list.
+* Each item should be given a button that can be pressed to delete that item off the list.
 * The input should be emptied and focused ready for you to enter another item.

 To complete the exercise, follow the steps below, and make sure that the list behaves as described above.